hgc123123/nyush-cluster/nyush-cluster/docs/best-practice/software-installation-with-conda.md

 # Software Installation with Conda
 ## Conda
-Users do not have the rights to install system packages on the BIH HPC cluster.
+Users do not have the rights to install system packages on the NYUSH HPC cluster.
 For the management of bioinformatics software we therefore recommend using the conda package manager.
 Conda provides software in different “channels” and one of those channels contains a huge selection of bioinformatics software (bioconda).
 Generally packages are pre-compiled and conda just downloads the binaries from the conda servers.